Thomas Bewick: Tributes

 As life elastic, animate with thought.

 Four years after his death, his sixteen-year-old admirer Charlotte Brontë wrote a poem of 20 quatrains titled "Lines on the celebrated Bewick" which describe the various scenes she comes across while leafing through the books illustrated by him.
+Her 1847 novel Jane Eyre has the title character as a mistreated child reading History of British Birds in Chapter 1: "With Bewick on my knee, I was then happy: happy at least in my way".
 Later still, the poet Alfred Tennyson left his own tribute on the flyleaf of a copy of Bewick's History of British Birds found in Lord Ravenscroft's library: